Convert a ColdFusion Query into a JSON Object

 Using this Function with ColdFusion ORM HQL Query

 This component also works when using ColdFusion ORM using the convertHqlQuery2JsonStruct method.
-This method is identical to the convertCfQuery2JsonStruct method, the only difference is that it takes an HQL query object instead of using a native ColdFusion query.
+This method is identical to the convertCfQuery2JsonStruct method; the only difference is that it takes an HQL query object instead of a native ColdFusion query.

 Example ColdFusion HQL Query

-I won't go into the details of using HQL, but here we are using the map keyword in the HQL to return an array of Java HashMaps.
-This query should be understandable to ColdFusion developers it looks nearly the same as using cfquery.
+I won't go into the details of using HQL, but here, we use the map keyword in HQL to return an array of Java HashMaps.
+This query should be understandable to ColdFusion developers; it looks nearly the same as using cfquery.

 <cfquery name="Data" dbtype="hql">